onedata/onedata-documentation/doc/administering_onedata/administering_onedata_from_cli.md

 ## Prerequisites
-This tutorial is based on a Docker image with a preconfigured Zsh environment for accessing Onedata services, including Onedata command line clients, [jsawk](https://github.com/micha/jsawk) for parsing output JSON and [resty](https://github.com/micha/resty) for a `pp` JSON formatter.
+This tutorial is based on a Docker image with a preconfigured Zsh environment for accessing Onedata services, including Onedata command line clients, CDMI client and [jq](https://stedolan.github.io/jq/) tool for parsing and formatting JSON.
 To start this environment simply execute:

 ```bash
 docker run -it onedata/rest-cli